ucsd-wes-237b/assignment-3/homework/opencl_tiled_mm_vectorized/README.md

-# Tiled Matrix Multiplication
+# Vectorized Tiled Matrix Multiplication
 ## Objective
-Implement a tiled dense matrix multiplication routine using shared memory.
+Implement a tiled dense matrix multiplication routine using shared memory and vector types.

 ## Instructions
 Edit the code in the code tab to perform the following: